 October 2015 to June 2016

 Supported by the World Wide Web Foundation as part of its Harnessing Open Data to Achieve Development Results in Asia and Africa project supported by Canada’s International Development Research Centre (IDRC) [Grant number: 107075]

-This research project consists of two parts: (1) research on how open data can make value chains more transparent; and (2) research on the roles of intermediaries in extending the reach of open data beyond the web.
-For Part 1, African Minds will bring together stakeholders in a coffee value chain to discuss what data they own, what data they would like to have, and what data they are prepared to make open.
-The project is interested in finding out whether open data can create a more transparent value chain that is beneficial to all stakeholders in the chain.
-Part 2 will consist of research into intermediaries in the agriculture sector in Ghana, and how they are able to unlock the benefits of open data by connecting to grassroots communities.
+This research project consisted of two parts: (1) research on how open data can make value chains more transparent; and (2) research on the roles of intermediaries in extending the reach of open data beyond the web.
+For Part 1, African Minds brought together stakeholders in a coffee value chain to discuss what data they own, what data they would like to have, and what data they are prepared to make open.
+This was done to explore whether open data can create a more transparent value chain that is beneficial to all stakeholders in the chain.
+Part 2 consisted of research on open data intermediaries in the agriculture sector in Ghana.
+The purpose of the research was to explore the positioning, functions and effects of intermediaries on the agricultural data ecosystem.